Skip to navigation Skip to content

 • The Sumaira Foundation is dedicated to generating global awareness of NMOSD and MOGAD, supporting research to find cures and creating a community of support for those affected by these diseases.

-• Guthy-Jackson Charitable Foundation funds research to accelerate solutions for NMOSD, spreads awareness, and runs support groups for those living with NMOSD and their loved ones.
+• The Guthy-Jackson Charitable Foundation funds research to accelerate solutions for NMOSD, spreads awareness and runs support groups for those living with NMOSD and their loved ones.

-• Ask an MS Navigator — While the organizations above are the best resources for information and research on NMOSD, our MS Navigator team can provide help with understanding health insurance, resources for facing financial challenges and assessments for personalized case management
+• Ask an MS Navigator — While the organizations above are the best resources for information and research on NMOSD, our MS Navigator team can provide help in understanding health insurance, resources for facing financial challenges and assessments for personalized case management.

 Reviewed by Shuvro Roy, MD, and Elias Sotirchos, MD, August 2022.